AdobeDocs/experience-manager-64.nl-NL/help/sites-developing/widgets.md

       `singleSelect:true`

-#### Voorbeeld 2: Zoekraster naslaggids {#example-reference-search-grid}
+#### Example 2: Reference Search Grid {#example-reference-search-grid}

-Wanneer u het pakket installeert, toont de component `content.jsp` van het Overzicht **van het** Net een net dat op statische gegevens gebaseerd is.
-Het is mogelijk om de component te wijzigen om een raster met de volgende kenmerken weer te geven:
+When you install the package, the `content.jsp` of the **Grid Overview** component displays a grid that is based on static data.
+It is possible to modify the component to display a grid with the following characteristics:

 * Bevat drie kolommen.
-* Is gebaseerd op gegevens die van de bewaarplaats door een servlet te roepen worden teruggewonnen.
+* Is based on data retrieved from the repository by calling a servlet.
-* De cellen van de laatste kolom kunnen worden bewerkt.
-De waarde blijft bestaan in een `test` eigenschap onder het knooppunt dat wordt gedefinieerd door het pad dat in de eerste kolom wordt weergegeven.
+* The cells of the last column can be edited.
+The value is persisted in a `test` property below the node defined by the path displayed in the first column.

-Zoals in de sectie eerder is uitgelegd, krijgt het vensterobject zijn [`CQ.Ext.grid.GridPanel`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.grid.GridPanel) object door de `getGridPanel()` methode aan te roepen die in het `defaultgrid.js` bestand op `/apps/extjstraining/components/gridoverview/defaultgrid.js`.
+As explained in the section before, the window object gets its [`CQ.Ext.grid.GridPanel`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.grid.GridPanel) object by calling the `getGridPanel()` method defined in the `defaultgrid.js` file at `/apps/extjstraining/components/gridoverview/defaultgrid.js`.
 De **component van het Overzicht** van het Net verstrekt een verschillende implementatie voor de `getGridPanel()` methode, die in het `referencesearch.js` dossier bij wordt bepaald `/apps/extjstraining/components/gridoverview/referencesearch.js`.
-Door het .js dossier te schakelen dat in component jsp van verwijzingen wordt voorzien, zal het net op gegevens worden gebaseerd die van de bewaarplaats worden teruggewonnen.
+By switching the .js file that is referenced in the component jsp, the grid will be based on data retrieved from the repository.

-Van .js dossier schakelen dat in component jsp van verwijzingen wordt voorzien:
+Switch the .js file that is referenced in the component jsp:

-1. In **CRXDE Lite**, in het `content.jsp` dossier van de component, commentaarde de lijn die het `defaultgrid.js` dossier omvat, zodat het als volgt kijkt:
+1. In **CRXDE Lite**, in the `content.jsp` file of the component, comment the line that includes the `defaultgrid.js` file, so that it looks as follows:

    `<!-- script type="text/javascript" src="/apps/extjstraining/components/gridoverview/defaultgrid.js"></script-->`

-1. Verwijder de opmerking van de regel die het `referencesearch.js` bestand bevat, zodat deze er als volgt uitziet:
+1. Remove the comment from the line that includes the `referencesearch.js` file, so that it looks as follows:

    `<script type="text/javascript" src="/apps/extjstraining/components/gridoverview/referencesearch.js"></script>`

 1. Sla de wijzigingen op.
-1. Vernieuw de voorbeeldpagina.
+1. Refresh the sample page.

 De component wordt als volgt weergegeven:

 ![screen_shot_2012-02-01at121429pm](assets/screen_shot_2012-02-01at121429pm.png)

-De javascript-code waarnaar in de component jsp (`referencesearch.js`) wordt verwezen, definieert de `getGridPanel()` methode die vanuit de component jsp wordt aangeroepen en retourneert een [`CQ.Ext.grid.GridPanel`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.grid.GridPanel) object op basis van gegevens die dynamisch worden opgehaald uit de opslagplaats.
-De logica in `referencesearch.js` bepaalt sommige dynamische gegevens als basis voor GridPanel:
+The javascript code referenced in the component jsp (`referencesearch.js`) defines the `getGridPanel()` method called from the component jsp and returns a [`CQ.Ext.grid.GridPanel`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.grid.GridPanel) object, based on data that are dynamically retrieved from the repository.
+The logic in `referencesearch.js` defines some dynamic data as a base for the GridPanel:

-* `reader` is een [`CQ.Ext.data.JsonReader`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.data.JsonReader) object dat de servlet-reactie in json-indeling voor 3 kolommen leest.
+* `reader` is a [`CQ.Ext.data.JsonReader`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.data.JsonReader) object that reads the servlet response in json format for 3 columns.

-* `cm` is een [`CQ.Ext.grid.ColumnModel`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.grid.ColumnModel) object voor 3 kolommen.
+* `cm` is a [`CQ.Ext.grid.ColumnModel`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.grid.ColumnModel) object for 3 columns.

-   De kolomcellen van de &quot;Test&quot;kunnen worden uitgegeven aangezien zij met een redacteur worden bepaald:
+   The &quot;Test&quot; column cells can be edited as they are defined with an editor:

    `editor: new `[`CQ.Ext.form.TextField`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.form.TextField)`({})`

-* de kolommen kunnen worden gesorteerd:
+* the columns are sortable:

    `cm.defaultSortable = true;`

-* `store` is een [`CQ.Ext.data.GroupingStore`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.data.GroupingStore) object:
+* `store` is a [`CQ.Ext.data.GroupingStore`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.data.GroupingStore) object:

-   * het krijgt zijn gegevens door servlet te roepen die bij &quot; `/bin/querybuilder.json`&quot;met een paar parameters wordt geregistreerd die worden gebruikt om de vraag te filtreren
+   * it gets its data by calling the servlet registered at &quot; `/bin/querybuilder.json`&quot; with a few parameters used to filter the query
-   * het is gebaseerd op `reader`, vooraf gedefinieerd
+   * it is based on `reader`, defined beforehand
-   * de tabel wordt in oplopende volgorde gesorteerd volgens de kolom &#39;**jcr:path**&#39;
+   * the table is sorted according to the &#39;**jcr:path**&#39; column in ascending order

-* `gridPanel` is een [`CQ.Ext.grid.EditorGridPanel`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.grid.EditorGridPanel) object dat kan worden bewerkt:
+* `gridPanel` is a [`CQ.Ext.grid.EditorGridPanel`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.grid.EditorGridPanel) object that can be edited:

-   * het is gebaseerd op het vooraf bepaalde `store` en op het kolommodel `cm`
+   * it is based on the pre-defined `store` and on the column model `cm`
    * u kunt slechts één rij tegelijk selecteren:

       `sm: new `[`CQ.Ext.grid.RowSelectionModel`](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.grid.RowSelectionModel)`({singleSelect:true})`

-   * zorgt de `afteredit` listener ervoor dat een cel in de kolom &quot;**Testen**&quot; is bewerkt:
+   * the `afteredit` listener makes sure that after a cell in the &quot;**Test**&quot; column has been edited:

-      * De eigenschap &#39; `test`&#39; van het knooppunt op het pad dat wordt gedefinieerd door de kolom &quot;**jcr:path**&quot; wordt in de repository ingesteld met de waarde van de cel
+      * the property &#39; `test`&#39; of the node at the path defined by the &quot;**jcr:path**&quot; column is set in the repository with the value of the cell
-      * als de POST succesvol is, wordt de waarde toegevoegd aan het `store` voorwerp, anders wordt het verworpen
+      * if the POST is successful, the value is added to the `store` object, otherwise it is rejected